- Education and Science»

 - Visual Communications

-Exactly what this means - using your mood boards or computer interface to enable clients flow with your design ideas
+Exactly what this means - using your mood boards or computer interface to enable clients to flow with your design ideas

 - Site Measurements/Surveying